haarer/toolchain68k/README.md

 # toolchain68k
+Main Goal:
 Build a toolchain for 68k cross developement using recent compilers and libraries.

-The build script is also supporting the avr target.
+The build script is also supporting the avr and arm-none-eabi targets, intended for developement on Arduinos and STM32 Boards (STM32F411 Nucleo, 32F411EDiscovery)

 The script can be used on Windows 10 with MSYS2, on Debian 8, and on Fedora 25.

+There are example projects for m68k and avr.

 # Prepare Build Environment for Windows and MSYS